spectraldoy/music-transformer/README.md

 2. Mido ~1.2.9

 ## Setting up
 Clone, the git repository, cd into it, and install the requirements.
-Then you're ready to preprocess MIDI files, as well as train, and generate music with a Music Transformer.
+Then you're ready to preprocess MIDI files, as well as train and generate music with a Music Transformer.
 ```shell
 git clone https://github.com/spectraldoy/music-transformer
 cd ./music-transformer